Website Launch Checklist: Key Highlights

 Technical Requirements

-The technical requirements to include in your website launch checklist will depend on your project’s specific requirements.
+The technical requirements to include in your website launch checklist will depend on your project’s specific requirements, but there are a few universal criteria you may need:

 15. Choose Your Content Management System (CMS)